On reconstruction of inclusions in a heat conductive body from dynamical boundary data over a finite time interval: Outline of the proof of Theorems 1.2, 1.3 and 1.4

 and

 \endproclaim

-We do not mind the precise values of $\mu_1, \mu_2, \mu_3$.
+It is not necessary for us to know the values of $\mu_1$, $\mu_2$, $\mu_3$ precisely.
 Every case can be reduced to the case when $D$ is given by an open ball since we are assuming that $\partial D$ is smooth.
 See \cite{IE} for the proof of (3.3) and \cite{IK2}(or \cite{I}) for the proof (3.4) and (3.5).
-Now it is a due course to see that a combination of (1.6), (2.12), (3.1), (3.2) and (3.3)/(3.4)/(3.5) yields (1.7)/(1.8)/(1.9).
+Now it is a due course to see that a combination of (1.6), (2.12), (3.1), (3.2) and (3.3)/(3.4)/(3.5) yields (1.7)/(1.9)/(1.11).